 This Guide is applicable to IALs prepared in respect of Major Disposals, RPTs, Withdrawals of Listing and Other Corporate Proposals as well as IALs commissioned voluntarily.
-The objective of extending the coverage of this Guide to IALs issued in respect of all transactions governed under the Listing Requirements and also those commissioned voluntarily is to promote best practices amongst the Independent Advisers and consistency in terms of the disclosures and quality of IALs.
+The objective of extending the coverage of this Guide to IALs issued in respect of all transactions governed under the Listing Requirements and also, those commissioned voluntarily, is to promote best practice amongst the Independent Advisers and consistency in IALs.